nathanbaleeta/developer-how-tos/docker/BUILD_TAG_PUSH.md

-# Build Multi-Architecture Images with Buildx
+# Build multi-architecture images with Buildx

 #### Specifying the platform to both the build command and version tag - Docker in fact detects the Apple M1 Pro platform as linux/arm64/v8
 ```